Green Dot Corporation

-The Green Dot Corporation is an American financial technology and bank holding company headquartered in Austin.
+Green Dot Corporation is an American financial technology and bank holding company headquartered in Austin, Texas.
 It is the world's largest prepaid debit card company by market capitalization.
-Green Dot is also a payments platform company and is the technology platform used by Apple Pay Cash, Uber, and Intuit.
+Green Dot is also a payment platform company and is the technology platform used by Apple Cash, Uber, and Intuit.
 The company was founded in 1999 by Steve Streit as a prepaid debit card for teenagers to shop online.
 In 2001, the company pivoted to serving the "unbanked" and "underbanked" communities.
 In 2010, Green Dot Corporation went public with a valuation of $2 billion.
 Since its inception, Green Dot has acquired a number of companies in the mobile, financial, and tax industries including Loopt, AccountNow, AchieveCard, UniRush Financial Services, and Santa Barbara Tax Products Group.

 Green Dot Corporation is an issuer of prepaid MasterCard and Visa cards in the United States.
-These products are available at nearly 100,000 retail stores including CVS, Rite Aid, Walgreens, Dollar Tree; as well as discounted offerings at Meijer and Walmart.
+These products are available at nearly 100,000 retail stores including 7/11, CVS, Rite Aid, Walgreens, Dollar Tree; as well as discounted offerings at Meijer and Walmart.
 Green Dot also transfers individuals' direct deposit funds (such as Social Security payments) from the US government to personal bank accounts.
 They also provide co-branded card programs to Walmart, Boost Mobile, AT&T and Citibank.
 In 2007, Green Dot raised $20 million in funding, including Sequoia Capital as an investor.
 In 2008, Green Dot ceased to offer prepaid Discover cards.
 On July 30, 2019, Green Dot launched the Unlimited Cash Back Bank Account, offering 3% cash back as well as a savings account offering 3% interest known as the Unlimited cashback account.

 The cards are normal debit cards, and not a line of credit.
 Purchases are deducted from the balance stored on the card.
 The user can add more money to the card by paying cash at a retail store's point of sale, or in certain cases from their paycheck.

 History

-The Green Dot corporation was founded in 1999 by Steve Streit.
-Green Dot was formerly known as Next Estate Communications.
-The first debit card to be sold was I-GEN in the year 2000.
-It was geared toward teenagers and Internet users.
+Originally known as Next Estate Communications, Green Dot Corporation was founded in 1999 by Steve Streit.
+Its first debit card, branded as I-GEN and marketed toward teenagers and Internet users, was released in 2000.
 In 2001 the first I-GEN MasterCard was sold at a Rite Aid in Virginia.
-In 2002 the first Green Dot debit cards were sold at more Rite Aid stores as well as CVS Pharmacy, and Pantry Convenience stores.
-In 2003, the I-GEN card was sold in over 18,000 stores nationwide and geared toward adults.
-In the year 2004, I-GEN officially changed its name to Green Dot and started the first cash-accepting network for reloading the debit cards.
-By May 2006, Green Dot sold more than two million cards nationwide and opened more retailers to issue more cards internationally.
+In 2002, Green Dot debit cards were offered at Rite Aid, CVS Pharmacy, and Pantry Convenience stores and by 2003, in over 18,000 stores nationwide.

+In the year 2004, I-GEN officially changed its name to Green Dot and launched the first cash-accepting network for reloading the debit cards.